Wuthering Heights (1978 TV serial): Critical reception

 Allmovie wrote, "Irish playwright Hugh Leonard handles the adaptation, deftly juggling the many characters and subplots without the slightest sense of strain"; and the BFI described the adaptation as "embracing the hysteria and savagery of its source novel."
-However, in a contemporary review Clive James called it "[t]he latest but not the best of the Beeb's long line of classic serials", and "the blithering pits".
+However, in a contemporary review Clive James called it the "latest but not the best of the Beeb's long line of classic serials", and "the blithering pits".